 Wi-Fi remains the preferred indoor wireless connectivity solution across Europe, with traffic volumes growing significantly faster than those on mobile networks.
 In our response to the RSPG Questionnaire issued last year, we emphasized that authorising the entire upper 6 GHz band (i.e., 6425 MHz to 7125 MHz) for Wi-Fi is essential to fully support latency-sensitive, high-throughput applications such as real-time XR in healthcare, education, and gaming, as well as robotics, industrial automation, and sensory systems.
 The IEEE 802 LMSC strongly supports Option 1 in the Draft Opinion in which the entire upper 6 GHz band is allocated to WAS/RLAN (Wi-Fi).
 Dedicated access to the entire upper 6 GHz band, per Option 1, is particularly important for enabling the aforementioned applications in dense residential settings and for scaling them in enterprise and industrial environments, where multiple sessions must operate simultaneously and in close proximity.

 The availability of numerous channels across a range of widths (20 MHz to 320 MHz) enables more modular and flexible deployments that allow scaled operation of services in the above-mentioned target industries.
 Per Option 1 in the Draft Opinion, with access to additional 320 MHz channels, Wi-Fi devices can build upon IEEE Std.
 802.11az-2023 to offer sub-1 meter positioning accuracy for multiple users, which results in new innovative use cases such as micro-targeting for retail and warehouse asset tracking.
 Thus, in addition to additional coverage and capacity, additional spectrum also augments new Wi-Fi locationing capabilities.
 Some examples include multi-layer operation, service segmentation and prioritisation, context-aware wireless networks, and hyper-aware access point deployments.
-Highly secure communication with WPA3 security, which is required for Wi-Fi devices operating in the 6 GHz band, further enhances these services and addresses new uses cases as well.
+Highly secure communication with WPA3 security, which is required for Wi-Fi devices operating in the 6 GHz band, further enhances these services and addresses new use cases as well.
 The current worldwide availability of Wi-Fi devices that can access and use the entire upper 6 GHz band means that most enterprises and industries in Europe will see immediate and sustained economic benefit from license-exempt access to the upper 6 GHz band.

 Prioritised Band-Split (Option 5 in the “Draft Opinion”)

 Although the IEEE LMSC strongly favors Option 1 for the upper 6 GHz band allocation to WAS/RLAN (Wi-Fi), if a full-band allocation is not achievable due to specific requirements of certain European administrations, a band split approach, prioritising WAS/RLAN as outlined in Option 5 of the Draft Opinion, is considered the next best alternative.
-This approach would accommodate future national decisions to allocate parts of the upper 6 GHz band to MFCN in specific areas.
+This approach would accommodate future national decisions to allocate parts of the upper 6 GHz band to Mobile/Fixed Communications Networks (MFCN) in specific areas.
 In such a band-split scenario, we urge the RSPG to prioritise at least 160 MHz, and ideally 320 MHz, of the upper 6 GHz band for license-exempt use, under rules aligned with those governing the lower 6 GHz band (i.e., 5945 MHz to 6425 MHz).
 Access to this additional spectrum would allow Wi-Fi manufacturers to bring new equipment to the European market promptly, without requiring future changes to spectrum designations.